tuobangli/ESL4/README.md

-Change the name to Cover Letter.
+submit after the reply of invitations.